• Skip to primary navigation

 I am SO excited to share this recipe with you today.
 This tuna carpaccio isn't just delicious, but it's exactly the kind of food I enjoy making (and eating!).

-This recipe is fresh, tasty and doesn't take very long to make.
+This recipe is fresh, tasty and doesn't take very long to put together.

 Plus, since it's raw, it's perfect for these sweltering summer days when it's just too hot to turn on the stove.